deeptho/blindscan/README.md

 (e.g. the same tag or the same branch).
 Installation instructions for installing the drivers in Ubuntu can be found in [INSTALL.md](INSTALL.md)

-# Spectrum Scan
+# Spectrum Acquisition

-`./neumo-blindscan  -c spectrum` will scan a satellite in less 30 seconds with a resolution of 2MHz on tbs5927/ The spectrum will be saved to `/tmp/spectrumH.dat` and `/tmp/spectrumV.dat` by default, but this can be changed.

-There are two methods of spectrum scan: `sweep` and `fft`. `sweep` sweeps across the frequency spectrum and measures narrow band power, taking into account AGC settings. `fft` uses the builtin fft engine on the stid135 chip to scan the spectrum in very high resolution (100kHz per default, but 50kHz sometimes detects more narrow band transponders).
+There are two methods of spectrum acquisition: `sweep` and `fft`. `sweep` sweeps across the frequency spectrum and measures narrow band power, taking into account AGC settings. `fft` uses the builtin fft engine on the stid135 chip to scan the spectrum in very high resolution (100kHz per default, but 50kHz sometimes detects more narrow band transponders).

-The spectrum will be saved to `/tmp/spectrumH.dat` and `/tmp/spectrumV.dat` by default, but the name can be changed.
+The spectrum will be saved to `/tmp/spectrum_a0_H.dat` and `/tmp/spectrum_a0_V.dat` by default, but this can be changed.

-## Sweep scan
+## Sweep method
-`./neumo-blindscan -c spectrum  -U3 -pH -a0 --spectrum-method sweep --spectral-resolution 500` will scan the horizontal polarization.
+`neumo-blindscan  -c spectrum -U8 -a0  --rf-in=2 --spectrum-method sweep --spectral-resolution 2000`
+will perform a sweep scan with 2MHz resolution.
+On stid135 this is actually slower than fft scan.
+It will get a full spectrum in less 30 seconds with a resolution of 2MHz on tbs5927.

-## FFT Spectrum Scan
+## FFT method

-`./neumo-blindscan -c spectrum  -U3 -pH -a0 --spectrum-method fft --spectral-resolution 100` will scan the full Ku band in one polarization in about 20 seconds with a resolution of 100kHz on tbs6909x and tbs6903x.
+`neumo-blindscan  -c spectrum -U8 -a0  --rf-in=2 --spectrum-method fft --spectral-resolution 100` will scan a satellite in less 30 seconds with a resolution of 100kHz on tbs6909x and tbs6903x.
 This is using the internal high speed fft engine.

 Here are some example spectra for 5.0West; horizontal and vertical.